 ‘Second Look’ is a reconsideration concept that would allow the currently incarcerated to petition the courts for a reduced sentence after they have spent 10+ years behind bars.
 They must also have noted good behavior, and completed programming that is available to them.

-In Virginia, we are proposing the right to petition after 10+ years of incarceration for those sentenced age 25 and younger, and 15+ years for those sentenced for crimes after age 26.
+In Virginia, we are proposing the right to petition the courts after 15+ years for sentence reduction.

 Repealing All Mandatory Minimums